seso-kdrs/kdrs-search-and-view-docs/docs/default-view/view.md

 ---
 layout: xml
-title: views
+title: view
-parent: Standard View
+parent: Default View
 ---
-Group all the views
+Marks the beginning av a new view.
+A view has a name and one or more tables.

 Example:
 {% highlight xml %}